 With 5 or 6 cells, the voltmeter should read at least 1.5 – 2.5 volts DC.
-As can be seen by the below, 1.25 Volts were achieved with just 3 cells connected together.
+As can be seen by the photo on the below left, 1.25 Volts were achieved with just 3 cells connected together.
 After about 3 cells, it gets hard to hold them all together without shorting out the battery.
 It is easier to build the coin stack on the table and use the points the meter leads to touch the bottom and top coins.

 If you would like to take this one more step, 1.4V is enough to light a low voltage LED.
 You’ll have to be sure the current provided by the coin battery falls in spec with the LED, but give it a try!
 It’s well worth the effort if you can afford the time.

 Try the other coins to see what happens.
 Make the paper or cloth big enough to cover most of the larger coin, but be careful not to let it fall over the side.
 You should see that some coin combinations make better batteries than others.

 Be sure the students see that if the meter leads are held apart, touched together, or even put in the salt water by them self, nothing happens.
 Two dissimilar metals are needed to act as the battery terminals, and without them, no voltage is generated.